Audio & Video Equipment Manufacturers

 Recent Developments

-• The Pro AV Sales Index increased in December 2024 month over month, according to the Audiovisual and Integrated Experience Association (AVIXA).
-The Pro AV Sales Index registered 53.1 in December 2024, up from 52.1 points in November.
+• The Pro AV Sales Index increased in February 2025 month over month, according to the Audiovisual and Integrated Experience Association (AVIXA).
+The Pro AV Sales Index registered 54.0 in February, up from 51.1 points in January.
 An index of 50 indicates firms saw no growth or decline in business activity; more than 50 indicates an expansion, while less than 50 indicates a decrease.
-The December result remains below historic norms.
-Respondents cited a range of factors for lackluster sales including seasonal factors, hiring challenges, and general economic concerns.
+Respondents cited several key factors that could be a barrier to growth including concerns about tariff impacts and ongoing economic uncertainty.
 In comparison, the monthly average index in 2023 was 58.8, representing a stable year but not as strong as 2022, according to AVIXA.

 • Bose Corporation announced it acquired high-end audio company McIntosh Group in November 2024.
 McIntosh manufactures amplifiers, speakers, turntables, and other audio products under the audio brands McIntosh and Sonus faber.
 The deal opens up new opportunities in the automotive sector by leveraging Bose’s experience in automotive auto and McIntosh’s legacy of performance and design, per the announcement.
 According to Bose CEO Lila Snyder,, “Over the last six decades we’ve delivered the best premium audio experiences possible; now, with McIntosh Group in our portfolio, we can unlock even more ways to bring music to life in the home, on-the-go and in the car.
 We look forward to honouring the heritage of these brands, investing in their future and pushing the boundaries of audio innovation to bring customers experiences they’ve never heard before.”
 Bose acquired McIntosh Group from investment firm Highlander Partners, and financial terms of the deal were not disclosed.